 The compound annual return of this strategy is 43.38% but with a deep drawdown of 47.2%.
 Like the two previous strategies, no stop was used so it’s likely the performance would improve further.

-Momentum trading is the assumption that what has happened before will continues to happen.
-Whether price is continuing up, continuing down, the assumption is that it will continue to do that.
+Momentum trading is the assumption that what has happened before will continue to happen.
+Whether the price is continuing up, continuing down, the assumption is that it will continue to do that.

 The backtest I’ve included here are here for information only and to show the process of evaluating an idea and to prove or otherwise any assumption you might have.

-Used by itself in a trading strategy, the result suggest it’s gives less than average results.
+Used by itself in a trading strategy, the result suggests it gives less than average results.

-However, it has its placed when used a indicator to support trading decision or when used in combination with other approaches in a swing trading strategy.
+However, it has a place and when used as an indicator to support the trading decisions or when used in combination with other approaches in a swing trading strategy.